 Selected students for our Master's programme who meet the criteria (please check them first!) wishing to apply for an AMS scholarship should send an email with their letter of motivation and a budget plan attached to email@example.com.

-Only students who have been admitted to the Master's programme Pedagogical Sciences, track Youth at Risk can be awarded a scholarship.
+Only students who have been admitted to the Master's programme Pedagogical Sciences, track Youth at Risk, or the Research Master's programme Child Development and Education can be awarded a scholarship.
 Selection will take place in June.
 Applicants will be notified before the end of June.

 Please note that the scholarship cannot be used as a (partial) tuition waiver.
 The applicant must still pay the full tuition fee.
 The scholarship can vary between €2,000 and €12,000.